- Before reproducing the problem, open a new tab and go to chrome://net-internals.

 - Either email the log to the bug investigator or mail it to yourself and attach the file to your existing or new bug report.

-If asked to provide a byte-level capture on desktop, select "Capture" from the drop down at the top-left and check the box next to "Include the actual bytes sent/received."
+If asked to provide a byte-level capture on desktop, select "Capture" from the menu at the left and check the box next to "Include the actual bytes sent/received."
 Do this before reproducing the network problem, between steps 1 and 2 in the instructions above.

 On mobile, select “Include raw bytes” at the bottom of the page before